Business Analyst JD, Salary, Training, Certs | Free BA eBook

 Business analyst salary is determined by various factors such as location, qualification, experience level, and job specialization.
 For example, BAs' average salary in the Asian region is not as high as the average salary in North America.
 Analysts in the UK who specialize in data processing may receive better compensation.
 Compensation also depends on the company you are working for.
 Many prominent analytics companies specializing in Risk and Market Analytics profiles usually tend to pay higher entry-level salaries.
 Even though many consulting and services firms might pay you a lower basic compensation, they make it up by offering a lucrative bonus at the end of the year.

-Career opportunities as a business analyst are plenty, with some major specializations like data analyst, information security, IT, quantitative analysis.
+Career opportunities opportunities as a business analyst are plenty, with some major specializations like data analyst, information security, IT, quantitative analysis.
+Around 77% were employed as full-time business analysts.
 Hence, BAs have a lot of employment options making business analysis one of the most sought-after jobs.
-Almost 80% of the global survey respondents worked in the private sector, while others were divided among education, government, and non-profit organizations.
-Top industries that hired business analysts were IT, healthcare, banking, and transportation, with all these sectors providing a global pay average of $82,100.
+Almost 89% of the global survey respondents worked in the private sector, while others were divided public and non-profit organizations.
+Top industries that hired business analysts were Banking/Finance/Insurance, IT, Consulting/Professional Services, Government, Healthcare, Pharmaceuticals, with all these sectors providing a global pay average of $84,918.

 Business Analyst Certifications

 A huge advantage that any BA can give to his/her career is to get certified.
 BA certification can help business analysts stand out in the field and provide proof of competence.
 Market research has shown that certified business analysts earn much higher salaries than those who are not certified.
-Besides higher salary, the other benefits of doing a business analysis certification are:

-• Certification help improve overall performance
+- Certification help improve overall performance

-• They remove uncertainty and widen market opportunities
+- They remove uncertainty and widen market opportunities

-• A certified business analyst has a broader perspective of the BA techniques and approaches and demonstrates better capabilities in principle and practice.
+- A certified business analyst has a broader perspective of the BA techniques and approaches and demonstrates better capabilities in principle and practice.

-• Employers show increased confidence when hiring a certified business analyst as it also shows commitment, as preparing for these certifications and clearing the exam is not an easy task.
+- Employers show increased confidence when hiring a certified business analyst as it also shows commitment, as preparing for these certifications and clearing the exam is not an easy task.

 There are multiple BA certifications.
 Their acceptability, qualification criteria, and fees vary widely.
 Some of the points which you need to consider before choosing which BA certification is correct for you are:

-How much experience do you have as a business analyst?
+- How much experience do you have as a business analyst?

-• What is your employment status?
+- What is your employment status?

-• The popularity and recognition of a certification location wise
+- The popularity and recognition of a certification location-wise

-• What are your future goals?
+- What are your future goals?

-• What are the Best Business Analysis Certifications available in the market?
+- What are the Best Business Analysis Certifications available in the market?

 Business analysis certifications for Beginners